 Follow-Up career services are not a qualifying service for receipt of supportive services; therefore, an individual who is only receiving follow-up services may not receive supportive services.
 (TEGL 19-16)

-Supportive Service Limitations (20 CFR § 680.920)
+Supportive Service Limitations

 (a) Local WDBs may establish limits on the provision of supportive services or provide the one-stop center with the authority to establish such limits, including a maximum amount of funding and maximum length of time for supportive services to be available to participants.